andreasabipermana/andreasabipermana/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=andreasabipermana.andreasabipermana)

 My name is Andreas Abi Permana  and I'm a System Administrator/DevOps engineer.
-I'm from Indonesia, living in Surakarta and currently working at Nusademy Indonesia.
+I'm from Indonesia, living in Surakarta and currently working as a IT Freelancer.